rafomiya/square-two/README.md

-Just
 Project of a virtual store, made with HTML, CSS and PHP.
-Deployed on [Heroku](www.heroku.com).
+Deployed on [Heroku](https://www.heroku.com/).
 The current progress of the project can be seen [here](https://square-two.herokuapp.com/).